 What luxury to spend the second night on the trail with a trail angel!
 Mike and Donna Higgins rolled out the red carpet for me, and we enjoyed a delicious dinner, a berry dessert (made with two kinds of fruit grown right there in Pine Valley…they live in Halfway, Oregon), and hours of excellent conversation.

 Mike has spent a lifetime exploring the Wallowas and Hells Canyon area.
-In fact, he was a big part of the local effort to designate the Hells Canyon National Recreation Area a few decades ago.
-He also joined Loren Hughes and Dick Hentze in their effort to create the Blue Mountains Trail in the 90’s, and he is absolutely thrilled that we are out here hiking it.
-(Blog post coming soon about the 60-year history of the BMT!).
+In fact, he also joined Loren Hughes and Dick Hentze in their effort to create the Blue Mountains Trail in the 90’s, and he is absolutely thrilled that we are out here hiking it.
+(Post here about the 60-year history of the BMT!).

 Now that a few of us are out hiking it, the route seems closer to reality than ever before…and I have a new respect for the vision these environmentalists had decades ago to create an experience through this stunning and ecological wonderland.